emodnetseabedhabitats/seabottom-statistics/README.md

 # Seabottom Statistical Libraries v4.1
 This software has been developed in the course of several different phases of the EMODnet (European Marine Observation and Data Network) broad-scale seabed habitat map for Europe, known as EUSeaMap. (see https:
 //www.emodnet-seabedhabitats.eu).
-It started in 2013 during EMODnet phase 2 as a series of different FORmula TRANs- lator (FORTRAN) codes aimed to provide an estimate of the kinetic energy close to the sea bottom due to the effects of waves and currents in the Mediterranean Sea.
+It started in 2013 during EMODnet phase 2 as a series of different FORmula TRANslator (FORTRAN) codes aimed to provide an estimate of the kinetic energy close to the sea bottom due to the effects of waves and currents in the Mediterranean Sea.

 The process of evaluating the value of a parameter on a curvilinear surface close to the bottom from a more or less regular three-dimensional grid is not a simple problem of interpolation, since near the sea bottom important physical processes